How one Brazilian judge could suspend Musk's X in the coming hours

 Earlier this month, X removed its legal representative from Brazil on the grounds that de Moraes had threatened her with arrest.
 On Wednesday night at 8:07 p.m. local time (7:07 p.m.
 Eastern Standard Time), de Moraes gave the platform 24 hours to appoint a new representative, or face a shutdown until his order is met.

-De Moraes’ order is based on Brazilian law requiring foreign companies to have legal representation to operate in the country.
-This ensures someone can be notified of legal decisions and is qualified to take any requisite action, according to the Supreme Court’s press office.
+De Moraes’ order is based on Brazilian law requiring foreign companies to have legal representation to operate in the country, according to the Supreme Court’s press office.
+This ensures someone can be notified of legal decisions and is qualified to take any requisite action.

 X’s refusal to appoint a legal representative would be particularly problematic ahead of Brazil’s October municipal elections, with a churn of fake news expected, said Luca Belli, coordinator of the Technology and Society Center at the Getulio Vargas Foundation, a university in Rio de Janeiro.
 Takedown orders are common during campaigns, and not having someone to receive legal notices would make timely compliance impossible.